 - Continue to listen to the radio for civil defence advice and do not return to the evacuation zones until authorities have given the all-clear. - Be aware that there may be more than one wave and it may not be safe for up to 24 hours, or longer.
-The waves that follow the first one may also be bigger. - If your property is damaged, take notes and photographs for insurance purposes.
-Check yourself for injuries and get first aid If you rent your property, contact your if needed.
-Help others if you can. landlord and your contents insurance company as soon as possible.
+The waves that follow the first one may also be bigger. - Check yourself for injuries and get first aid if needed.
+Help others if you can.